TinyFormer: Efficient Transformer Design and Deployment on Tiny Devices: TinyFormer: A Framework of Resource-Efficient Model Searching and Deployment

-Unlike CNNs, transformers lack some spatial inductive biases and rely heavily on massive datasets for large-scale training.
-Therefore, we insert \textit{MobileNetV2 block} before \textit{transformer block} to address this issue.
-The memory usage is sensitive to the size of encoder's input.
-To avoid the number of channels being limited by the size of encoder's input, referring to MobileViT \cite{mehta2021mobilevit}, we insert $3 3$ convolution and $1 1$ convolution before and after the encoder.
-By this way, we can decouple the relationship between channels and encoder's input, thus expanding the search space to explore larger scale of candidate models.
+Unlike CNNs, transformers lack spatial inductive biases and rely heavily on massive datasets for large-scale training.
+Therefore, we insert \textit{MobileNetV2 module} before \textit{transformer module} to address this issue.
+Referring to MobileViT \cite{mehta2021mobilevit}, we insert \texttt{Conv} $3 3 1 1$ and \texttt{Conv} $1 1 3 3$ before- and after- the encoder instead of positional encoding.